2020-2021․ U.S. Embassy in Armenia

 2019-2021.
 European Union

-Support to the Armenia-Turkey Normalisation Process Stage Three: Consolidation and Moving Forward (ATNP-3) is a Programme implemented by a Consortium of eight civil society organizations from Armenia and Turkey with the financial assistance of the European Union.
-The Consortium partners are Civilitas Foundation (CF), Eurasia Partnership Foundation (EPF), Public Journalism Club (PJC), Regional Studies Center (RSC) from Armenia; and Anadolu Kültür, the Economic Policy Research Foundation of Turkey (TEPAV), Citizens’ Assembly (h)Ca, and Hrant Dink Foundation (HDF) from Turkey.
+The “Support to the Armenia-Turkey Normalisation Process Stage Three: Consolidation and Moving Forward” (ATNP-3) was a program led by a Consortium of eight civil society organizations from Armenia and Turkey, generously funded by the European Union.
+The Consortium partners included Civilitas Foundation (CF), Eurasia Partnership Foundation (EPF), Public Journalism Club (PJC), and Regional Studies Center (RSC) from Armenia; as well as Anadolu Kültür, the Economic Policy Research Foundation of Turkey (TEPAV), Citizens’ Assembly (h)Ca, and Hrant Dink Foundation (HDF) from Turkey.

-2020.
-U.S. Embassy in Armenia
+2020 U.S. Embassy in Armenia

-Public Journalism Club implements the Fact-Checking Capacity Building of Journalists from Armenia and Azerbaijan project.
+The Public Journalism Club carried out the “Fact-Checking Capacity Building of Journalists from Armenia and Azerbaijan” project.

 2019-2020.
 U.S. Embassy in Armenia